cotes2020/jekyll-theme-chirpy/_posts/01AWS/IAM/Auth/2020-07-18-AWS-organizations.md

 - <font color=red> Organization permissions overrule account permissions </font>. hierarchical grouping of accounts
   - group accounts into organizational units(OUs) and attach different access policies to each OU.
   - integrates with and supports IAM.
-  - provides <font color=blue> service control policies (SCPs) </font>
+  - provides <font color=LightSlateBlue> service control policies (SCPs) </font>
   - centrally apply policy-based controls across multiple accounts in the AWS Cloud.
     - administrator of the master account of an organization, can restrict which AWS services the users and roles in each member account can access.
     - apply policy to the root, it applies to all the organizational unit and accounts in the organization
     - attach a policy to one of the nodes in the hierarchy, it flows down and it affects all the branches and leaves.
-    - This restriction <font color=blue> overrides the administrators of member accounts in the organization </font>
+    - This restriction <font color=LightSlateBlue> overrides the administrators of member accounts in the organization </font>
       - When Organizations blocks access to a service or action for a member account,
       - a user or role in that account can't access any prohibited service or action,
       - even if an administrator of a member account explicitly grants such permissions in an IAM policy.
   - Integration and sepport for AWS IAM.
   - can attach a policy to an account to apply controls to only that one account
     - IAM provides granular control over users and roles in individual accounts.
-    - Organizations expands that <font color=blue> control to the account level </font>, control over what users and roles in an account or a group of accounts can do.
+    - Organizations expands that <font color=LightSlateBlue> control to the account level </font>, control over what users and roles in an account or a group of accounts can do.
     - The resulting permissions are the logical intersection of what is allowed by Organizations at the account level, and what permissions are explicitly granted by IAM at the user or role level within that account.
-    - the user can access only what is allowed by both <font color=blue> Organizations policies </font> and <font color=blue> IAM policies </font>
+    - the user can access only what is allowed by both <font color=LightSlateBlue> Organizations policies </font> and <font color=LightSlateBlue> IAM policies </font>
     - If either blocks an operation, the user can't access that operation.